Skip to content

 Geospatial Data Uploads

 Geospatial data allows researchers to analyze health information with a location component- from mapping disease outbreak to understanding healthcare access across different regions.
-The CEMA warehouse uspports various geospatial data formarts to help ypu visualize and analyze location-based health data across Kenya.
+The CEMA warehouse supports various geospatial data formarts to help ypu visualize and analyze location-based health data across Kenya.

 Geospatial Upload Overview